A Little Czech Republic Culture

 ***Of course, you may find moments where you think Czechs lack etiquette.
 For example:

 • Czechs have a different sense of physical space than in some Western countries.
 If you feel crowded on the tram, don't take it personally.
-Czech Republic culture doesn't equal lots of private space.
+Personal space is not as important within Czech Republic culture.

 • Queues can sometimes be confusing and very first-come-first-served occasions.
 I've been in countless lines where someone has skipped in front of me.